ahkab/ahkab/doc/help/Netlist-Syntax.rst

 Symbolic small-signal (.SYMBOLIC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Performs a small-signal analysis of the circuit, optionally including AC elements.

 **General syntax:**

-``.symbolic [tf=<source_name> ac=bool]``
+``.symbolic [tf=<source_id> ac=<boolean>]``

--  tf: If the source is specified, all results are differentiated with respect to the source value (transfer functions).
+- ``tf``: If the source ID is specified, the transfer functions from the source to each of the variables in the circuit are calculated.
+From them, low-frequency gain, poles and zeros are extracted.
--  ac: If set to True, capacitors and inductors will be included.
+- ``ac``: If set to ``True``, capacitors and inductors will be included.
-   Defaults to False.
+  Defaults to ``False``, to speed up the solutions.

-Performs a small-signal analysis of the circuit, optionally including AC elements (slows down the solution).
 In the results, the imaginary unit is shown as ``I``, the angular frequency as ``w``.

-Results are printed to stdout.

-We rely on the sympy library for symbolic computations.
-The library is under development and might have trouble (or take a long time) with medium-big netlists.
-Improvements are on their way.
+We rely on the ``Sympy`` library for the low-level symbolic computations.
+The library is under active development and might have trouble (or take a long time) with medium-big or tricky netlists.
+Improvements are on their way, in the meanwhile, consider simplifying complex netlists, if solving is an issue.

 Other directives
 """"""""""""""""